Rodrigops27/AEKF-Update/README.md

 # Adaptive Extended Kalman Filter Update

 This repository contains an improved version of an AEKF algorithm originally developed by Prof. Gregory L. Plett.
-The original code is preserved in this repository (see `/legacy` or commit history), and the updates made here include:
+The original code is preserved in this repository (see commit history), and the updates made here include:
 - Use of the full expression for the adaptation of the process noise covariance
 - Improved numerical stability
 - Modularized plotting code